Shaldon Holiday Homes - Shaldon Self Catering Rentals

 With the sea lapping at the town’s shores, and two sandy beaches, there are all manner of water-based activities to keep young and old entertained.
 You’ll find a rowing club, sailing club and canoe club all operating in the village.

-Walk through Smugglers Tunnel to reach the beautiful and secluded Ness Beach, or simply sit and watch the world go by at the River Ferry Beach.
-From here, you can hop on the historic black-and0white passenger ferry that makes the crossing to Teignmouth daily, and spend a day exploring the town.
-For a better view of the Devon coastline, the Teignmouth Circular cruise takes you past numerous landmarks on your way to Dartmouth or Torquay.
+Ready for an adventure?
+Take a walk through Smugglers Tunnel to reach the beautiful and secluded Ness Beach, or simply sit and watch the world go by at the River Ferry Beach.
+From here, you can hop on the charming black-and-white passenger ferry that makes the crossing to Teignmouth, and spend a day exploring the town.
+For an even better view of the Devon coastline, the Teignmouth Circular cruise takes you past numerous landmarks on your way to Dartmouth or Torquay.

 Avid golfers will find a pretty 18-hole golf course at the Shaldon Pitch and Putt, while animal lovers should head to Shaldon Zoo, which is just opposite.
-Set in a woodland garden, it’s home to a variety of smaller endangered species such as lemurs and tamarins.
+Set in a woodland garden, it’s home to a variety of smaller endangered species such as lemurs and tamarins, with an afternoon of family-fun assured!

 The rolling hills and coastal cliffs make for superb walking.
 A variety of circular walks from Shaldon will take you along ancient lanes where hedgerows brim with wildlife.
 Alternatively, follow the South West Coast Path for more challenging hikes.